svjack/CogKit/docs/03-Inference/02-API.md

 # API

-Cogkit provides a powerful inference API for generating images and videos using various AI models.
+CogKit provides a powerful inference API for generating images and videos using various AI models.
 This document covers both the Python API and API server.

 ## Python API